bl33h/axolotlsLikePicklesRaytracing/README.md

 ## Files
 - main.cpp: The main application file handling game logic, input, and rendering.
+- resourceManager.h: Header file for the resource manager class.
+- skybox.cpp: Implementation file for the Skybox class.
+- skybox.h: Header file for the Skybox class.
+- sphere.cpp: Implementation file for the Sphere class.
+- sphere.h: Header file for the Sphere class.
+- colors.h: Header file defining color structures.
+- materials.h: Header file defining material structures.

 ## Features
 The main features of the graphics application include:
+- Implementation of a resource manager for handling image loading and rendering.
+- Skybox rendering based on a provided texture file.
+- Sphere object representation with ray intersection calculations.

 ## How To Use